lillie-bahrami/tdem-hub-elements/README.md

 ![Screenshot of site](./Screenshots/readme-4.png) ![Screenshot of site](./Screenshots/readme-5.png)

-* **`everything.css`** compiles all of the CSS used for custom elements into a convenient file, which has been included in the HTML of each header row in the DRC. **Note: this code contains styling for all of the text displayed on the page.**
+* **`everything.css`** compiles all of the CSS used for custom elements into a convenient file, which has been included in the HTML of each header row in the DRC. **Note: this code contains styling for all of the text displayed on the page.** **Additional note: this file references the font Titillium Web, which is currently used in titles.**

 ### Templates

 This contains template code for all DRC custom elements, ready to be filled in with specific links, colors, and icons.

 * `colors.css` includes custom variables for each color used in the DRC branding.
-* `typography.css` styles different heading levels, buttons, and links.
+* `typography.css` styles different heading levels, buttons, and links. **Note: this file references the font Titillium Web, which is currently used in titles.**
 * `circle-icon` contains examples for all styles of icons framed in circles on the site.

 <img src="./Screenshots/readme-6.png" alt="Screenshot of site" width="200px" height="auto">